-The Seminary participates in the federal financial aid programs outlined below: the Federal Direct Loan, and Federal Work Study.
+The Seminary participates in the federal financial aid programs outlined below: the Federal Direct Loan, Federal Graduate PLUS Loan and Federal Work Study.
 These Title IV federal aid programs can be used to help meet matriculated students' unmet financial need for the academic terms in which they are enrolled.
 International students do not qualify for federal aid.
 For more information about federal aid opportunities and the application process, please contact the Office of Admissions and Financial Aid.

-Federal Direct Loan
+Federal Direct Loan and Grad PLUS Loan

-This unsubsidized federal loan can provide up to \$20,500 in loan assistance each academic year.
-Matriculated PTS students enrolled at least half-time may apply for this loan.
-Federal Direct Loans are made by the U.S. Department of Education and are processed through the Office of Admissions and Financial Aid.
-The interest rate for Federal Direct Loan borrowers is currently fixed at 5.84%.
-Students must pay a small origination fee to process a Federal Direct Loan.
+This unsubsidized Federal Direct Loan can provide up to \$20,500 in loan assistance each academic year.
+The Graduate PLUS Loan can provide additional funds beyond the Direct Loan.
+Matriculated PTS students enrolled at least half-time may apply for these loans.
+Federal loans are made by the U.S. Department of Education and are processed through the Office of Admissions and Financial Aid.
+The interest rate for Federal Direct Loan borrowers is currently fixed at 6% and the interest rate of the Grad PLUS loan is 7%.
+Students must pay a small origination fee to process a federal loan.
 Interest accrues, but repayment is not required, while the student is enrolled in a program of study on at least a half-time basis.
 There is also a six-month grace period following the student borrower's last date of at least half-time attendance, during which time, interest accrues.
 Repayment then begins on a monthly basis.